Get Free Solar Panel Quotes

 That shouldn’t be the benchmark, though.
 Energy prices have risen too far, too quickly for that number to be relevant.

-Eight of the 13 Smart Export Guarantee suppliers have raised their rates since the start of 2023, and will continue to do so.
+Eight of the 13 Smart Export Guarantee suppliers have raised their rates since the start of 2023.

 As a result of increasing their tariffs or introducing new, higher ones, Octopus, and Scottish Power now offer the best rates on the market.